MathieuMjr/holbertonschool-hbnb/README.md

 HBNB project's purpose is to build an AirBNB clone on my own from scratch, but guided through the different steps thanks to Holberton School curriculus.

 ## 1. Technical documentation and UML diagrams
-Files reated to this part can be found in the `part1` directory.
+Files related to this part can be found in the `part1` directory.

 In order to anticipate our coding, we were asked to get familiar with 3 types of UML diagrams :
 - `Highlevel package diagram`